tompollard/dorian/README.md

 This repository contains sample code for the cloud computing exercises at:
 [http://development.rc.ucl.ac.uk/training/rcwithcpp/session10/](http://development.rc.ucl.ac.uk/training/rcwithcpp/session10/)

-# Running the shell script (countwords.sh)
+# Running the shell script (countwords)

-countwords.sh takes a text document as an argument and counts the number of occurrences of each word. e.g.
+countwords takes a text document as an argument and counts the number of occurrences of each word. e.g.

 ```
 $ ./countwords.sh dorian.txt